ptupitsyn/ptupitsyn.github.io/_posts/2016-10-21-Entity-Framework-Cache-Store.md

 Other approaches are possible.
 Ignite cache store can work in binary mode and use raw SQL to store and retrieve data from an RDBMS, for example.

-There are a couple of gotchas with using EF model classes in Ignite cache without modification:
+There are a couple of gotchas with using EF model classes in Ignite cache:

-* By default, EF returns from `IDbSet` proxy objects of anonymous generated classes, which can not be serialized by Ignite.
+* By default, EF queries return proxy objects of runtime-generated classes, which can not be serialized by Ignite.
 To disable this, set `DbContext.Configuration.ProxyCreationEnabled` to `false`.
-* By default, `CacheConfiguration.KeepBinaryInStore` is true in Ignite, which means that ICacheStore methods receive IBinaryObject instances instead of actual objects.
+* By default, `CacheConfiguration.KeepBinaryInStore` is true in Ignite, which means that `ICacheStore` methods receive `IBinaryObject` instances instead of actual objects.
 We want to use model classes directly, so this has to be disabled as well.
 * Model classes have to be registered in BinaryConfiguration to enable Ignite serialization for them.
 * Database-generated ids may have to be disabled when you reuse id values as Ignite cache keys.